-You also will get a great view of the glacier pool bridge from that side of the road.
+You also will get a great view of the Glacier Pool Bridge from that side of the road.

-our drive back to Reykjavik from Diamond Beach will take about 4.5 hours.
+Your drive back to Reykjavik from Diamond Beach will take about 4.5 hours.

-I know it's long but driving back will almost feel like an entirely different trip as you see the landscapes from the opposite side of the road.
+I know it’s long but driving back will almost feel like an entirely different trip as you see the landscapes from the opposite side of the road.
 Soak it in, turn up your radio and stop along the road, camera in hand.
 You will see lush green mountains, wildflowers, random waterfalls scattered on the hills.
-If you like a good road trip I can assure you, you'll love this one!
+If you like a good road trip, I can assure you, you’ll love this one!